saud-learning-services/instructions-and-other-templates/docs/environment-setup.md

       > 🟢 Working through the setup test?
 Import the `environment.yml` contained in your local **setup-test** folder.

    1. Select **Import** and wait for installation to complete
-      > 💡 This may take some time (upwards of 20 minutes)
+      > 💡 This may take some time (upwards of 20 minutes).
+Note that this process can be sped up by working in Terminal instead of Anaconda-Navigator, if comfortable.

    <div align="center">
       <img src="../imgs/sauder-ops-guide/anaconda-import-box.png" alt="Logo" width="600">